reinhal/JusKidin/README.md

 - [ ] The ability to upload image files
 - [ ] Populate the images on home page from user account
-- [ ] Display username when user is logged in
 - [ ] Create custom queries to the Google Custom Search Engine
 - [ ] Allow the digital assets to also be audio, video and multi-page files
 - [ ] Search functionality for the uploaded image files